 “The center allows students to go beyond the traditional classroom experience,” notes Mary Tull, director of the center.
 “Here, students take their classroom knowledge into the field, where they can apply what they’re learning to practical solutions for real-world ecological problems.”

 Situated in historically significant buildings originally part of Lakeview, Mont., the facilities include housing and meeting spaces for workshops, research activities, private events and corporate retreats.
 The center serves not only the University of Utah, but many other schools, non-profit organizations and private groups wishing to host programs that combine the humanities, arts and environmental studies.

 To celebrate the center being gifted to the University of Utah, the College of Humanities will host a gala, Oct.
 2, 7 p.m., in the Orangerie at Red Butte Garden.

 About John and Melody Taft and Bill and Sandi Nicholson

 John and Melody Taft are environmentalists with a passion for education.
 Beginning 40 years ago, they had a vision of protecting the Centennial Valley and creating a world-class education center in the unique ecosystem.
-To date, they have been the catalyst for successfully protecting more than 90 percent of the valley in conservation easements.
-As part of this effort, they purchased Lakeview, an old ghost town located on the stagecoach trail that cuts through the valley and leads into West Yellowstone.
+Through conservation easements and other initiatives, many individuals and entities, including the Tafts, have successfully contributed to the conservation campaign in Centennial Valley.
+As part of this effort, they purchased and restored historic buildings in the original town of Lakeview which was located on the stagecoach route that cuts through the valley and leads into West Yellowstone.
 Over the past 12 years, they along with Bill and Sandi Nicholson, have invested millions of dollars restoring and furnishing buildings and installing infrastructure and additional facilities so it could function as an education center.